-If so, our course which has been specifically designed for carers looking after some-one with a life limiting illness may be helpful to you.
-We also established a carer’s drop in support group Being told that the person you love has a life limiting illness can be very distressing news.
+If so, these courses have been specifically designed for carers looking after someone with a life limiting illness and may be helpful to you.
 Signposts for Carers have developed an information sheet which aims to ensure that, as an unpaid family carer, you are aware of all of the services which are available across Torbay which can support you in your caring role.

 Have you heard of Dying Matters?
 The Dying Matters Coalition is led by the National Council for Palliative Care (NCPC), which is a charity and is supported by the Department of Health.

 Dying Matters is a broad based and inclusive national coalition with nearly 12,000 members, which aims to change public knowledge, attitudes and behaviours towards death, dying and bereavement, and their understanding of End of Life Care.